Annarhysa/node-js-vac/day-two/README.md

 TypeScript is a strongly typed programming language that builds on JavaScript, a superset of JavaScript, giving you better tooling at any scale.
 TypeScript adds additional syntax to JavaScript to support a tighter integration with your editor.
 Catch errors early in your editor.

 ## SQL and NoSQL
 - SQL: A programming language used to manage data stored in relational databases.
-It allows users to interact with databases using commands that are translated into instructions for retrieving, manipulating, or
+It allows users to interact with databases using commands that are translated into instructions for retrieving, manipulating data.
 - NoSQL: Databases use a variety of data models, including document-based, key-value, wide-column, and graph.
 They provide flexibility in data representation, allowing developers to store and retrieve data in a more dynamic and schema-less manner.